oracle/python-cx_Oracle/doc/src/user_guide/introduction.rst

 ------------

 Python programs call cx_Oracle functions.
 Internally cx_Oracle dynamically loads Oracle Client libraries to access Oracle Database.
+The database can be on the same machine as Python, or it can be remote.

 .. _archfig:
 .. figure:: /images/cx_Oracle_arch.png